19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Maps of Mithrinia/The World of Mithrinia.md

 ## Mithrinia Isn't a Place, It's an Idea

 Mithrinia is the name of the default world for Myth & Shadow.
 But Mithrinia is not a series of maps.
 Mithrinia is an idea.
-I provide default maps to support GMs wanting to run this system, and this is the world I usually use for running this system, but Mithrinia is an idea.
+I provide default maps to support GMs and inspire ideas.

 The core pieces of Mithrinia that are important for the gameplay of Myth & Shadow are:

 1. Magic is fickle.
 It is roll to cast and consumes a valuable resource.
 2. The dark is dangerous.
 The [Shadowcurse](../../Game%20Procedures/Hazards/Shadowcurse.md) makes it so PCs are always on edge.
-3. Ancestries are light.
-There are not big bonuses for being an aasimar, immortal race of god children, or similar, that you need to concern yourself with how to port to another setting.
+3. Ancestries are lightweight and relatable.
+There are no immortal races of god children walking around the city.
+These take away from the danger and tension of the setting.

 This means that you should be able to use Myth & Shadow with a wide variety of published settings.
 All you need to do is make sure those 3 things make sense in your setting.